Steve Bannon’s Bizarre Plot to Take Down the CCP - Antiwar.com Original

 Conservative filmmaker Michael Pack, another Bannon ally, was just confirmed by the Senate to head the US Agency for Global Media (USAGM, formerly the Broadcasting Board of Governors).
 The USAGM is Washington’s propaganda arm; the agency runs Voice of America, Radio Free Europe, Radio Free Asia, and other US government-funded media outlets, an operation that requires a massive budget ($660 million for the 2019 fiscal year).
 Neoconservative Frank Gaffney, who founded the CPD with Bannon, took to Twitter to celebrate Pack’s appointment as head of the USAGM.
 “I’m congratulating the new CEO of the Broadcasting Board of Governors who will help ensure that the US breaks down the CCP’s Great Firewall and counters the lies it enables the regime to force-feed the Chinese people,” Gaffney said.

-Another major Trump supporter and donor has joined the effort to bombard the American public with rabid anti-China propaganda.
+Another major Trump supporter and donor has ties to the effort to bombard the American public with rabid anti-China propaganda.
 Robert Mercer is a hedge fund manager and one of Trump’s largest donors.
-A report from Responsible Statecraft shows Mercer injected almost one million dollars into The Epoch Times, a media outlet run by the Falun Gong, a religious group whose stated goal is the destruction of the CCP.
-The Epoch Times recently ran an enormous ad campaign on YouTube, and print newspapers are showing up in people’s mailboxes who never ordered a subscription.
+A report from Responsible Statecraft shows a former employee of Mercer’s injected almost one million dollars between 2012 and 2016 into a branch of the Epoch Media Group, a media organization affiliated with the Falun Gong, a religious group persecuted in China, whose goal is the destruction of the CCP.
+The media group’s newspaper, The Epoch Times, recently ran an enormous ad campaign on YouTube, and print newspapers are showing up in people’s mailboxes who never ordered a subscription.
 The papers are full of sensationalist headlines like, “How the Chinese Communist Party Endangered the World.”

 Besides the propaganda war, Washington has ratcheted up tensions with Beijing in other arenas.
 One major flashpoint has been Hong Kong, where China is enacting a new security law that the State Department determined violates the city’s autonomy, and the “one country, two systems” agreement worked out for the 1997 handover from British control.
 Washington’s blatant interference in the Hong Kong protests served as a justification for China to pass the new law.

-Note: Correction: This article originally stated that Robert Mercer “injected” almost one million dollars into the Epoch Times, but that is incorrect.
-The report cited for the claim demonstrates that a former employee of Mercer’s hedge fund donated the money to a branch of the Epoch Media Group, which runs the Epoch Times, between 2012 and 2016.
-Antiwar.com apologizes for the mistake.